Andy4495/GitHub-Actions-and-act/README.md

 ### Using Podman Instead of Docker on Linux

-While Docker Desktop installs and updates easily on MacOS and Windows, it is another matter when trying to get it to work on Linux.
+While Docker Desktop is easy to install and update on MacOS and Windows, it is another matter trying to get it to work on Linux.
 I use Ubuntu, but the complications are common to all flavors of Linux.

 Installing Docker Desktop (or just Docker Engine) requires a multi-step process, not a simple `apt install docker`.
 Upgrading to a newer version also requires a separate download and install and cannot be done directly from the app.
 Making matters worse is that Docker Desktop does not work with Ubuntu 24.04 LTS (despite a [comment to the contrary][78]).
 Maybe it works now, but I have given up on going through the pain of installing only to find out it doesn't work.